juselius/blockchain-inf-3910/README.md

 You will be given a stub project, with plenty of helper functions to get you quickly started.

-You should read [Reference 1][Learn blockchains by building one] before continuing.
-[Reference 2][Mastering Bitcoin] contains a very detailed description of the Bitcoin blockchain, and is a great resource for more advanced details which are beyond this exercise.
+You should read [Reference 1](Learn blockchains by building one) before continuing.
+[Reference 2](Mastering Bitcoin) contains a very detailed description of the Bitcoin blockchain, and is a great resource for more advanced details which are beyond this exercise.
 I also assume familarity with cryptographic hash functions and public key cryptography.